GlassesOn is a suite of optometry tools within a mobile application, developed by 6over6 on its mission to make vision care more accessible worldwide.

 You may use GlassesOn app if you:

 You should not use GlassesOn app if you:

 An ‘out of range’ message means that, while we were able to measure your glasses parameters, the results fall outside of the ‘testable range’.
-This means we cannot be sure about their accuracy, and therefore cannot share them with you.
+This may be because of several reasons:

 You will need to make an appointment with your vision care provider in order to get your prescription details, like you have done in the past.

 The PD, or Pupillary Distance, is the distance (in millimeters) between your pupils.
 This measurement is important for your glasses providers, as it is used to fit your glasses to your eyes.
 The distance between the optical centers of your lenses should be the same as the distance between your pupils.